taielab/awesome-hacking-lists/README.md

 ## PHP

+- [reserved-usernames](https://github.com/shouldbee/reserved-usernames) - 590+ usernames in this dictionary!
+A list of reserved usernames to prevent url collision with resource paths.
+This repository hosts the list in multiple formats like JSON, CSV, SQL and plain text.
+You can use its just download its by wget.
 - [phpcs-security-audit](https://github.com/FloeDesignTechnologies/phpcs-security-audit) - phpcs-security-audit is a set of PHP_CodeSniffer rules that finds vulnerabilities and weaknesses related to security in PHP code
 - [code6](https://github.com/4x99/code6) - 码小六 - GitHub 代码泄露监控系统
 - [my-ctf-challenges](https://github.com/zsxsoft/my-ctf-challenges) - My CTF Challenges